 I have to admit I first wanted to buy the bundle but the moment I found out that the products don’t contain a lot, I decided to go for just one product instead and test it out first.
 Also, I’m really loving my Kylie Cosmetics concealer, so I didn’t really feel the need to try another formula.

-Just like the other products, KKW Beauty came out with 4 different shades to match multiple skin tones.
-I went for baking powder Translucent because that’s the lightest shade and I was sure it would match me.
+Just like the other products mentioned above, KKW Beauty came out with 4 different shades to match multiple skin tones.
+I went for baking powder Translucent because that’s I know for sure it would match my skin tone.